fisherman6v6/BigCollections/README.md

 # BigCollections
-C# Library which allows to overcome size limitations for collections.
+C# library which allows to overcome size limitations for collections.

 ## Description